 These are the formula of what Rakrakan Festival was like.
-Our journey started as we received the brochure on the known event back in Bazooka Rocks III, and my best friend (whom I went to concert with) and I were so captivated with the event description that we bought ourselves a pre-sale ticket and could not hide our excitement until the day of the concert arrived.
-We packed our secured bags with charged phones, cameras, and extra cash, all for the captured memories during the upcoming concert and the souvenir items we might encounter in the bazaars.
-We headed all the way to Makati together with another concert-going friend, and enjoyed our entire day and night seizing the opportunity to discover new good bands and songs, to appreciate further the bands we are already familiar with, to rock, jump and mosh along with fellow concert-goers, to chill whenever we felt like it, and to roam along the venue as to explore further what the huge music festival has to offer.
+Our journey started as we received the brochure on the known event back in Bazooka Rocks III, and my then-concert buddy and I were so captivated with the event description that we bought ourselves a pre-sale ticket and that we could not hide our excitement until the day of the concert arrived.
+We packed our secured bags with charged phones, cameras and extra cash, all for the captured memories during the upcoming concert and the souvenir items we might encounter in the bazaars.
+We headed all the way to Makati together with another concert-going friend and enjoyed our entire day and night seizing the opportunity to discover new good bands and songs, to appreciate further the bands we are already familiar with, to rock, jump and mosh along with fellow concert-goers, to chill whenever we felt like it, and to roam around the venue as to explore further what the huge music festival had to offer.

 We stayed at the MOSH stage (a stage featuring performances of heavy rock and metal bands) at the foremost.
-My best friend already watched most of the bands in the MOVE stage (a stage featuring performances of alternative and mellow rock bands), and has therefore lost interest to watch them again, and that our commonly yearned bands are all playing in the formerly mentioned stage.
-We would also roam to other stages as we pleased, and took our chance to explore the skate and graffiti areas, as well as the bazaars.
+My concert buddy already watched most of the bands in the MOVE stage (a stage featuring performances of alternative and mellow rock bands) and has therefore lost interest to watch them again, and our commonly yearned bands are all playing in the formerly mentioned stage.
+We also roamed to other stages as we pleased and took our chance to explore the skate and graffiti areas as well as the bazaars.
 The following are my favorite performances on scene, mostly at the MOSH stage.

 An excellent band performance paired with rainy weather and a wild moshing crowd.
-Another interesting (and the most inspiring) part in this segment is when Jamir Garcia (the vocalist) introduced the band’s special guest Jonas to play the drums, an autistic child they met in Tacloban in 2011.
+Another interesting (and the most inspiring) part in this segment is when Jamir Garcia (the vocalist) introduced the band’s special guest Jonas to play the drums, a child diagnosed with autism whom they met in Tacloban in 2011.